MichiMauch/activitylog/content/about.md

 # What is Trekko?

 **Trekko is our private outdoor journal.
-The activities pages are created from the data of a GPX file.
+The activities pages are created from the data of the GPX files, which we recoreded on the tours.
 And yes, of course, tools like Strava or similar are used for such things ;-)**

 ## How was Trekko created?